-To state our main result we first give a brief account of the theory of derived Azumaya algebras due to To\"{e}n in \cite{toenaz} and Antieau/Gepner in \cite{antieaugepner}.
-We fix $R$ to be an arbitrary base connective $\mathbb{E}_{\infty}$ ring.
-For our purposes $R$ will be the Eilenberg-Maclane spectrum $H \C$ or commutative algebra over $H \C$.
+To state our main result we first give a brief account of the theory of derived Azumaya algebras due to To\"{e}n in \cite{toenaz} and Antieau-Gepner in \cite{antieaugepner}.
+We fix $R$ to be an arbitrary base connective $\mathbb{E}_{\infty}$-ring.
+For our purposes $R$ will be the Eilenberg-Maclane spectrum $H \C$ or a commutative algebra over $H \C$.

 \begin{defn} An $R$ algebra $A$ is an Azumaya $R$-algebra if $A$ is a compact generator of $Mod_{R}$ and if the natural $R$-algebra map

 is an equivalence. \end{defn}